-In early March, a German birding group with Mohamed Lamine Samlali of the Association Nature Initiative heard an unidentified nightjar.
-And on 28 March, M. L. Samlali recorded the bird (hear below the sound of what the team named “Presumed Golden Nightjar”, and see its analysis in Drissner et al. 2016).
+In early March, a German birding group with Mohamed Lamine Samlali heard an unidentified nightjar.
+And on 28 March, M. L. Samlali recorded the bird (hear below the sound of what the team named “presumed Golden Nightjar”, and see its analysis in Drissner et al. 2016).

-On 19 and 20 April, Peter Stronach and Bob Swann observed and mapped 4 signing Golden Nightjars also at Oued Jenna.
+On 19 and 20 April, Peter Stronach and Bob Swann located 4 signing Golden Nightjars also at Oued Jenna.

-The next day, the Dutch birders photographed a Golden Nightjar and sound recorded another bird (2 birds in total, photos 2-3).
+The next day, the Dutch birders photographed a Golden Nightjar and sound recorded another bird (2 birds in total, photos below).

-Below are the sound recordings mentioned above (plus those added in 2017):
+Below are the song recordings mentioned above (plus those added after):

 - Bird 2 by Daan Drukker.